A Trek to Remember

 Gosaikunda Trek

-Every adventure seeker dreams of visiting a sacred pond and beautiful Langtang region.
+Every adventure seeker dreams of visiting this sacred pond and the beautiful Langtang region.
 I was already offered a chance to cover a sporting event being organized in the Gosaikunda area.
-The event was '1st TAAN Gosaikunda-Half Marathon 2016′, being organized by Trekking Agencies Association of Nepal(TAAN).
+The event was the ‘1st TAAN Gosaikunda Half-Marathon 2016,’ organized by the Trekking Agencies Association of Nepal (TAAN).

 My Experience

 I was ready for the trip.
-We were invited for a briefing at TAAN Secretariat.
+We were invited for a briefing at the TAAN Secretariat.
 TAAN officials informed us that the event was being organized to spread the message that the Gosainkunda region, hit hard by the 2015 earthquakes, is now safe for trekking.

 On the morning of May 26, a team of around 30 journalists left for Dhunche under the leadership of TAAN Media Coordinator Surya Bahadur Ghimire.
-TAAN Operation Officer was to be our liaison officer.
+The TAAN Operation Officer was to be our liaison officer.

-We continued our trip, and on the way, we had to pass through the landslide-hit Ramche section of the Kathmandu-Syafrubesi Road.
-After negotiating with the hazardous area of a few kilometres, we finally reached Dhunche at around 1 pm.
+We continued our trip, and on the way, we had to pass through the landslide-hit Ramche section of the Kathmandu–Syafrubesi Road.
+After negotiating the hazardous area of a few kilometers, we finally reached Dhunche at around 1 pm.
 Dhunche is the district headquarters of Rasuwa and the gateway to the Langtang and Gosainkunda region.
 After lunch and a brief rest at Dhunche, we started the trek to Gosaikunda at around 3 pm.

 Lifetime Experience